Guangxi Zhuang Autonomous Region

 Before the Han people arrived around 221 BCE, Guangxi was controlled by tribal peoples, the largest of which was the Zhuang who represent modern-day China’s largest minority.
 By 214 bce, during the Qin Dynasty, the Han began expanding their reach into the eastern and southern parts of Guangxi; during their reign, they organized the digging of the Ling Canal connecting the Xiang and Gui rivers to form a north-south waterway.
 At the end of the Qin Dynasty, the Zhuang formed an independent state but was again absorbed into the Chinese empire during the Han Dynasty (206 bce–220 ce).
 This pattern of strengthening and waning Han control over Guangxi characterized much of its history.
 As late as the Ming and Qing Dynasties unrest frequently plagued the province as tribal peoples battled for greater autonomy from Han control.
 The Ming Dynasty (1368-1644) engaged in a policy of military colonization and tried to secure hegemony in the area by getting local tribal groups to battle against one another.
 At the 1465 Battle of Big Rattan Gorge between the Zhuang and the Yao peoples, for instance, an estimated 20,000 people died.
 The Qing Dynasty (1644-1911) followed a hands-off approach until its imposition of direct rule in 1726.
 By the 19th century, strife in the area was frequent.
 An 1831 Yao people revolt, for example, was followed by the infamous 1850 Taiping Rebellion.

-Guangxi has a population of over 47 million people, about 14 million of which are Zhuang, the second largest ethnic group in China after the Han.
-The Zhuang have lived in Guangxi for over 2,500 years cultivating rice.
+As of 2018, Guangxi had a population of approximately 49 million people, accounting for approximately 4% of China’s total and making it China’s 11th most populous region.
+About 14 million of Guangxi residents are Zhuang, the second largest ethnic group in China after the Han.
+The Zhuang have lived in Guangxi for over 2,500 years, cultivating rice and other agricultural products.
 They have been called ‘water dwellers’ because historically they made their lives close to water, and frequently built their homes on stilts.
 Over 90% of the Zhuang in China reside in Guangxi.
 Han, Dong, Miao, Yao, Hui, Yi, Shui and Gin people also live in the province.
 The Zhuang predominantly live in the western two-thirds of the region, while the Han make their home in the eastern third, though the big cities are an eclectic mix of ethnicities.
 The Dong tend to reside in the high mountains close to the Guangxi’s northern border.
 The rest of Guangxi’s minorities are scattered throughout the province.
-The majority of Guangxi residents live in rural areas, with two-thirds concentrating in the east.
-Despite the large presence of ethnic minorities there is very little ethnic tension within Guangxi, and the Zhuang are very well integrated into Chinese society.
-Guangxi’s major cities include its capital Nanning, the major industrial city of Liuzhou, and Guilin, one of China’s premier tourist cities.
+Most Guangxi residents live in rural areas, with two-thirds concentrating in the east.
+Despite the large presence of ethnic minorities, there is very little ethnic tension within Guangxi, and the Zhuang are well integrated into Chinese society.
+Guangxi’s major cities include its capital Nanning, the major industrial city of Liuzhou and Guilin, one of China’s premier tourist cities.

+In terms of agriculture, Guangxi is a leading producer of subtropical fruits including bananas, pineapples, oranges and shaddock.
+Is also producer of sugarcane and vegetables.
 Fishing is also an important economic activity, especially in the Gulf of Tonkin which is home to one of the world’s richest fishing grounds.
-Catches include croaker, herring, squid, prawns, eels, perch, mackerel, sharks, and sturgeon.
-Fish aquaculture and silkworm production are synergistic in Guangxi as its farmers feed discarded silkworm cocoons to their fish, and fertilize their mulberry trees with fishpond mud.
+Catches include croaker, red snapper, grouper, butter fish, red coat, herring, squid, prawns, eels, perch, mackerel, sharks, and sturgeon.
+Fish aquaculture and silkworm production are synergistic in Guangxi as its farmers feed discarded silkworm cocoons to their fish and fertilize their mulberry trees with fishpond mud.
 Guangxi is also known for its pearl farming.

-Guangxi is home to about a third of China’s tin and manganese deposits.
+Guangxi has 97 proven mineral resources, many of significant size.
+For instance, the province is home to about a third of China’s tin and manganese deposits.
+It also has large stores of antimony and lime.
 In 2007, China found an additional 120 million tons of new, very high-quality bauxite reserves in southern Guangxi, giving it proven bauxite reserves of about 1 billion tons which makes Guangxi one of China’s largest bauxite sources.
-Guangxi also has smaller deposits of coal, iron, tungsten, manganese, antimony, bismuth, zinc, hafnium and lead.
+Guangxi also has smaller deposits of coal, iron, tungsten, vanadium, antimony, silver, aluminum, talcum, manganese, bismuth, zinc, hafnium, and lead.

-Industrially, Guangxi is a manufacturer of textiles, paper, flour, silk, leather, matches, chemicals, and pharmaceuticals as well as sandarac gum, sugar, dyestuffs, pine resin, oils and fats.
+Industrially, Guangxi is a manufacturer of textiles, paper, flour, sugar, other food processing, silk, leather, matches, chemicals, and pharmaceuticals as well as sandarac gum, sugar, dyestuffs, pine resin, palm fiber products, oils, and fats.
 Its heavy industries include its iron and steel works at Liuzhou, Hechi, and Luzhai, its machinery production at Nanning and Wuzhou, and its cement plants at Liuzhou.
-Guangxi also manufactures automobiles, heavy diesel engines, and chemical fertilizers.
+Guangxi also manufactures automobiles, heavy diesel engines, chemical fertilizers, raw chemical materials, chemical products, computers, communication and other electronic equipment, electric equipment and machinery.

 Guangxi has tremendous hydroelectric potential, and the province is increasingly becoming a large producer of hydro-electrical power.
 Guangxi also creates power at its thermal plants and widely uses biogas generated from human and animal waste for domestic consumption.